kuende/backend-ruby-app/README.md

 Other services need a way to send notifications to users.
 Implement the NotificationConsumer with the following functionality:

 - Save the provided payload as a new notification in the database
-- Send a notification to user's mobile phone calling the provided GCMService.
+- Send a notification to user's mobile phone calling the provided `GCMService`.
 Since fault tolerancy is a must, call it from a Sidekiq background job.

-Note: You can use the scripts/publish-notification.rb to insert notification payloads into Rabbitmq.
+Note: You can use the `scripts/publish-notification.rb` to insert notification payloads into Rabbitmq.

 ### Advanced API usage